← Back to Research

 Three architectural approaches dominate current attempts to give models access to implicit user signals.
 Each makes a different tradeoff between richness and scalability.

-Row 1 (Text-in-context) is the naive baseline: stuff conversation history into the prompt.
-It's what most chatbots do.
-The limits are obvious—even 1M token windows fill up fast, and raw transcripts are noisy.
-More subtly, there's no temporal structure.
+The naive baseline: stuff conversation history into the prompt.
+Even 1M token windows fill up fast, and raw transcripts are noisy.
 The model sees a bag of messages, not a trajectory of evolving needs.
-It knows what you said but not how your requests have shifted over time.

-Row 3 (Multimodal fusion) aligns text, audio, and visual inputs into a shared representation space.
-When someone says "I guess that works" while frowning with a hesitant tone, each modality carries part of the meaning.
-The promise is that jointly encoding these signals lets the model capture what no single channel reveals.
-The challenge is whether "meaning" lives in the fusion or remains distributed across modality-specific pathways that don't fully communicate.
+Aligns text, audio, and visual inputs into a shared representation space.
+When someone says “I guess that works” while frowning with a hesitant tone, each modality carries part of the meaning.

 The uncomfortable truth: no current architecture solves the fundamental tension.
 Compression gains efficiency but loses nuance.
 Raw history preserves detail but doesn't scale.
 Every approach is a bet on which tradeoffs matter less.